sjbrown/togetherness/README.md

 ## Interactivity Interface

-To make your object interactive, you need to include some javascript.
+To make your object interactive, you need to include some JavaScript.

-Your `<script>` element needs to have an attribute `data-namespace` with a name that's uniuqe to your object.
+Your `<script>` element needs to have an attribute `data-namespace` with a name that's unique to your object.

-Inside the script, there must be one javascript object whose name matches that `data-namespace` value.
-This object uses 3 specially-named keys to integrate with the main web ui:
+Inside the script, there must be one JavaScript object whose name matches that `data-namespace` value.
+This object uses 3 specially-named keys to integrate with the main web UI:
 `menu`, `initialize`, and `serialize`.